 Management of hiatal hernias involves controlling the associated symptoms.
 This can often consist of managing heartburn or reflux or changing certain behavioral habits.

-Inguinal hernias are one of the most common abdominal wall hernias.
-They can occur in females and males.
+Inguinal hernias are one of the

 An inguinal hernia occurs when fatty tissue or a small loop of the intestine bulges out through the inguinal canal into the groin.
 It can occur at birth, but common risk factors include: